Too Many Monitors? How to Choose the Right One

 Bestseller

-Refresh rate refers to how many times per second a monitor updates its display, measured in hertz (Hz).
-Choosing the right refresh rate is important because it affects how smooth motion appears on screen, impacting activities like gaming, video playback, and everyday use.
+Refresh rate measures how many times per second a monitor updates the image, expressed in Hertz (Hz).
+It directly affects how smooth motion appears on screen, making it important for gaming, video playback, and everyday tasks.

 Popular options